irisonia/ServicePathMapper/README.md

 [![codecov](https://codecov.io/gh/irisonia/ServicePathMapper/branch/main/graph/badge.svg)](https://codecov.io/gh/irisonia/ServicePathMapper)
 [![Made with love](https://img.shields.io/badge/Made%20with-%E2%9D%A4-red)](https://github.com/irisonia) by [irisonia](https://github.com/irisonia)

-Map and analyze service-based paths between servers in a distributed system, honoring policy constraints.
+**A Python tool to map and analyze service-based paths between servers in distributed systems, honoring flexible policy constraints.**

 ---

-## Features
+## Use Cases

-- Discover all service-based paths between two servers, honoring policy constraints.

-- Simulate "what-if" scenarios, such as server/service outages.

-- Enforce security policies by requiring or forbidding specific servers/services in paths.

-- Analyze and optimize resource allocation and configuration.
+- **Discover All Service-Based Paths Between Two Servers in a Complex Distributed System:**
+  Results include:
+  - All valid paths, detailing the connected servers and the connecting services, grouped by path length and server group.

-- Output detailed statistics about both the system and the resulting paths.
+  - Detailed analysis of server and service participation in the resulting paths.

----

-## Use Case Examples

-- **Path Discovery:**
-  Find all service-based paths between two servers in a distributed system, and analyze the participation of each server and service.

-- **What-if Scenarios:**
+- **Apply Policy Constraints to Explore What-If Scenarios:**
-  Apply flexible constraints to explore “what-if” scenarios.
+  Example uses:
+  - *Simulate Outages:*
-  Example: *Outages Simulation* - List any servers/services as 'forbidden' from participating in paths, and observe impacts such as:
+    Mark any servers or services as 'forbidden' from participating in paths, and observe impacts such as:
+    - Services now lacking providers or clients.
     - Changes in the number of valid paths.
-    - Shifts in the participation of other servers and services.
+    - Shifts in the participation of other servers and services in paths.
-    - Services now lacking providers or clients.

-- **Security Enforcement:**
+  - *Security Enforcement:*
-  Force paths to necessarily include designated servers and services, supporting security policy enforcement.
+    Only allow paths that include specific servers and services, supporting security policy enforcement.

-- **Optimize System Resources:**
+- **Analyze Server-Service Relationships:**
+  Example uses:
-    - **Resource Allocation:** Analyze potential workload distribution across servers.
+  - **Resource Optimization:** Assess potential workload distribution across servers.
-    - **Configuration Cleanup:** Identify services that have clients but no providers, or providers but no clients.
+  - **Configuration Cleanup:** Identify services with clients but no providers, or providers but no clients.

 ---